Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Best tours:

-1. Coron Ultimate Tour: Kayangan Lake, Twin Lagoon, Sunset Beach, Siete Pecados (coral garden) Skeleton Wreck and CYC Beach.
+1. Coron Ultimate Tour: Kayangan Lake, Twin Lagoon, Siete Pecados (coral garden) Skeleton Wreck and CYC Beach.

 2. Tour A: Kayangan Lake, CYC Beach, Sunset Beach and Las Islas De Coral

-3. Tour B: Barracuda Lake, Twin Lagoon and Smith Beach
+3. Tour B: Barracuda Lake, Twin Lagoon, Skeleton Wreck and Banul Beach

-For a more detailed look at island hopping in Coron and the best tours, check out my blog post on the best Coron island hopping tours.
+For a more detailed look at island hopping in Coron, read my guide to the best Coron island hopping tours.

 2. El Nido